 4. Water Activities

 Rivers and lakes are here and there in Austin.
 Countless waterways surround the area so there are plenty of water activities for locals and visitors to enjoy.
-Besides the swimming holes, paddling, kayaking, cruise on the lake are popular water activities in Austin.
+Besides the swimming holes, paddling, kayaking, cruising on the lake are popular water activities in Austin.
 Experience the luxury lifestyle by renting a yacht at the Lake Travis Yacht Rentals and take your friends and family on one of the finest yachts in Austin.

 Cruise at Lake Austin with the Lone Star Riverboat that offers sightseeing cruises to witness the spectacular free-tailed bats under the bridge in Congress Ave.
 By downtown at Lady Bird Lake, you can also find kayak and paddleboard rentals.
 Rent a boat and hit the water at Lake Travis where you can find over 25 boat rentals from stand-up paddleboards, jet skis, kayaks, wakeboard boats, sailboats, and more!